sah267/wistia-full-stack-code-challenge/README.md

       3. A more ribust testing framework
       4. Factories instead of fixtures
     * I chose not to add regression tests due to time considerations
+    * If a user clicks on a thumbnail from the list, that video will play and then fall to the bottom of the list, changing the order.
+If the original last video plays ("Nice"), the autoplay will still stop after it, so some videos may not have played.
+Due to time constraints, I did not fix this bug, but I am aware of it.
+The simplest solution would be to unlink the thumbnails but that didn't seem like a great user experience.

 # Feature Specifications
 ## Implement autoplay for playlist